 - Software Engineering Best Practices for Data Scientists

 Web / DevOps Track

 The payoff of the Django project says: “web framework for perfectionists with deadlines”.
-In facts, Django is one of the most popular full-stack Python web framework.
+In fact, Django is one of the most popular full-stack Python web frameworks.
 Moreover, Django also has its own software foundation, which is in charge of coordinating the development, and of organizing the series of dedicated events.

-DjangoVillage has been the first Django Conference organized by the Italian Django community.
-Like last year, the new edition of the once former “DjangoVillage“ will be hosted by PyCon 11.
+DjangoVillage has been the first Django Conference organized by the Italian Django community and is now part of PyCon Italia.

 The topics of interest for Web/DevOps include, but are not limited to:

 - Frameworks (Django, Flask, Pyramid, etc)

 The Python & Friends track will be the general track of proposals presented at PyCon Italy 2022.
 In particular, contributions not related to any specific subcommunity will be scheduled in this track.